 However, it’s possible to relapse (have the infection reappear).
-A relapse is when medication has cured the virus from your body, but blood tests detect the virus again, months to years after treatment.
-In clinical trials, up to 4 percent of people treated with Epclusa had a relapse.
+A relapse is when medication has cleared most of the virus from your body, but blood tests detect the virus again, months to years after treatment.
+In clinical trials, some people treated with Epclusa had a relapse, but this was uncommon.

 You can also become reinfected with the virus after taking any hepatitis C medication, including Epclusa.
 Reinfection can happen in the same way the original infection was contracted.
 Sharing needles used for injecting drugs and having sex without using a condom are possible routes of reinfection.